This page is related to new SmartBear ID-based licenses that we’ve introduced in TestComplete 14.9.

-Currently, most of commercial licenses are key-based.
-So, as a firsts step, you need to switch to the ID-based licensing.
+Currently, most commercial licenses are key-based.
+So, as the first step, you need to switch to the ID-based licensing.
 To do this, select Help > Switch to SmartBear ID-based Licensing from the main menu:

 After switching to ID-based licensing, TestComplete will ask you to specify your SmartBear ID credentials (email and password).
 If you don’t have a SmartBear account yet, you can create it right from this dialog.

-After you specified your SmartBear ID, TestComplete will check if you have license or not.
+After you specified your SmartBear ID, TestComplete will check if you have a license or not.

-If you have no TestComplete licenses assigned to your SmartBear account, TestComplete will display a message suggesting you to start the trial:
+If you have no TestComplete licenses assigned to your SmartBear account, TestComplete will display a message suggesting that you start the trial: